 The Rock Hill Outdoor Center is located in the outdoor community of Riverwalk.
-Its position along the Catawba River makes it the perfect place to enjoy activities such as walking and hiking, canoeing, kayaking, field games, and bicycling.
+Its position along the Catawba River makes it the perfect place to enjoy activities such as walking, hiking, canoeing, kayaking, field games, and bicycling.

-It also features lovely green spaces, wildlife viewing, fishing opportunities, and many places to simply sit and relax.
-The Velodrome, the Novant Health BMX Supercross Track, and the Rock Hill Criterium Course are also located nearby, giving visitors even more options to choose from.
+It also features lovely green spaces, wildlife viewing, fishing opportunities, and many places to sit and relax.
+The Velodrome, the Novant Health BMX Supercross Track, and the Rock Hill Criterium Course are also located nearby, giving visitors even more options.

 17. Carowinds Amusement Park

 The Carowinds Amusement Park is a great place to spend a fun day in South Carolina!
-Located just 30 minutes from Rock Hill, the park features roller coasters, a waterpark, plenty of live entertainment, and a multitude of special events that are fun for the whole family!
+Located just 30 minutes from Rock Hill, the park features roller coasters, a waterpark, plenty of live entertainment, and many special events that are fun for the whole family!

 Popular rides include everything from carnival-style attractions to massive, high-speed roller coasters.
-The waterpark provides guests with a chance to unwind while drifting along a lazy river, practice their boogie-boarding skills on a fun racer, and speed down a huge 6-story waterslide.
+The waterpark allows guests to unwind while drifting along a lazy river, practice their boogie-boarding skills on a fun racer, and speed down a huge 6-story waterslide.

-Younger visitors will love the Camp Snoopy rides and attractions and many of the fun opportunities at the waterpark.
-For anyone wishing to extend their amusement park visit to more than just one day, a hotel and campground are also located on the property.
+Younger visitors will love the Camp Snoopy rides, attractions, and many of fun opportunities at the waterpark.
+A hotel and campground are also located on the property for anyone wishing to extend their amusement park visit to more than one day.

 18. Manchester Meadows Park

-Manchester Meadows is a lovely park and recreation area in Rock Hill, SC.
-Park amenities include eight soccer fields with stadium outdoor seating, a playground, walking and biking trails, and lovely picnic areas and pavilions.
+Manchester Meadows is a lovely park and recreation area in Rock Hill.
+Park amenities include eight soccer fields with outdoor stadium seating, a playground, walking and biking trails, and lovely picnic areas and pavilions.

 The trails on this 70-acre park offer paved and lighted paths, a wetlands trail, and a 1.1-mile loop that connects to additional trails throughout the park.
-There are several picnic pavilions to choose from, including the Lake Pavilion and the Playground Pavilion.
+There are several picnic pavilions, including the Lake Pavilion and the Playground Pavilion.